iq-motion-control/iq-module-communication-doc/docs/clients/temperature_estimator.rst

 ~~~

 To use the Temperature Estimator client in C++, include temperature estimator client.hpp.
 This allows the
 creation of a TemperatureEstimatorClient object.
-See Table 11 for available messages.
+See the Message Table below for available messages.
 All message objects
 use the Short Name with a trailing underscore.
 All messages use the standard Get/Set/Save functions.

 A minimal working example for the TemperatureEstimatorClient is: